aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### DataType
-The type of data to read from the device.
-If no type is specified then a single value of the default type of the device is read.
+The DataType property specifies the format of data to be read from the device address.
+If not specified, it reads a single value of the device's default type.

-**Type**: String

 Valid data types are: